Party-of-Five/gitDrunk/README.md

 <h2> ✨User Story</h2>

 ```
-AS A HOST with only a handlful of ingredients on hand
+AS A HOST with only a handful of ingredients on hand
 I WANT to find what cocktails I can make based on the ingredients
 SO THAT I don't have to go to the store

 AS A DRINKER with a specific cocktail in mind
-I WANT the drink recipe
+I WANT the ingredients and steps to make that cocktail
-SO THAT I can make the drink
+SO THAT I can make the cocktail I want

-AS AN INDECISIVE HUMAN that only knows what kind of liquor they want
+AS AN INDECISIVE PERSON that only knows what kind of liquor they want
 I WANT someone to pick a drink/recipe for me
 SO THAT I don't have to make my own decision
 ```